Dor Peretz: Return to Maccabi Tel Aviv

-On 15 August 2022, Peretz signed a new three-year contract with Maccabi Tel Aviv.
+On 15 August 2022, Peretz signed a new three-year contract with the former Israeli club of his, Maccabi Tel Aviv.

 International career

 Peretz played all the youth teams of Israel since the under-16.
 On 7 June 2015, he made his debut for the Israel U-21 national team in a 4–0 win against Liechtenstein.

-In 2015, Peretz was called up by Israel national team head coach Eli Guttman for the senior team.
-On 11 October 2018, he scored his first goal for the senior Israeli squad in a home match against Scotland at the 2018–19 UEFA Nations League, that ended in a 2–1 win for his native Israel.
+In 2015, Peretz was first called up to the Israel national team by the senior's head coach Eli Guttman.
+On 11 October 2018, he scored his first goal for the senior Israeli squad in a home match against Scotland in the 2018–19 UEFA Nations League, that ended in a 2–1 win for his native Israel.